pclk/anki.go/test/test.md

 A step-by-step procedure for solving a problem

 ## Cloud Services
-The five AutoML offerings include -Vision-, -Tables-, -Natural Language-, -Video Intelligence-, and -Translation-.
+The five AutoML offerings include 1.-Vision-, -Tables-, 1.-Natural Language-, -Video Intelligence-, and -Translation-.

+The main reasons in the Challenge of AI implementation are: 1.-lack- of 1.-talent-, 2.-lack- of 2.-processes- that can 2.-manage change- and 3.-absence- of 3.-automated systems-.

 ### Machine Learning
 What Google Cloud tools do AI Engineers use?